Cleft Palate: Feeding Your Baby

 - You should hold the bottle during the whole feeding time.
 The bottle should not be propped by a pillow or other item during feeding.
 This is not safe for your baby and can cause choking.

 - Burp your baby often (after every 1/2 to 1 ounce).
-He may swallow air during feeding.
+Babies may swallow air during feeding.

 - Watch your baby closely during feeding to make sure the baby is eagerly and actively engaged in feeding.